-The Stakeholders Relationship Committee comprises of Mr. Laxminarayan J. Garg -Chairman, Mr. Gautam D. Shah and Mr. Nawalkishor D. Modi members.
+The Stakeholders Relationship Committee comprises of Mr. Laxminarayan J. Garg, Independent Director - Chairman up to 03/03/2021, Mr. Darshak B. Shah, Independent Director - Chairman from 04/03/2021, Mr. Gautam D. Shah, Chairman & Managing Director and Mr. Nawalkishor D. Modi, Independent Director members.

 The Committee looks into redressal of Shareholders' complaints like transfer of shares, non-receipt of annual report, statutory notices and non-receipt of declared dividend etc. The Committee also deals with the matter of approval of issue of duplicate share certificates pursuant to the authority delegated by the Board of Directors.
-The Committee oversees the performance of the Registrar and Share Transfer Agent and recommends measures for overall improvement in the quality of services.
+The Committee oversees the performance of the Registrar and Share Transfer Agent and recommends measures for over all improvement in the quality of services.

-During the year the Stakeholders Relationship Committee has met three (3) times.
-The date on which the meetings were held are (1) 6th May, 2019 (2) 5th August, 2019 (3) 28th November, 2019.
+During the year the Stakeholders Relationship Committee has met one (1) time.
+The date on which the meeting was held is 15th March, 2021.
+Attendance of each member of Stakeholders Relationship Committee meeting held during the year:

-Attendance of each member of Stakeholders Relationship Committee meetings held during the year:
+Sr. No. Name of Members Attendance Particulars

-S.No.
-Name of Members Attendance Particulars
+1 Mr. Laxminarayan J. Garg NA

-1 Mr. Laxminarayan J. Garg 2
+2 Mr. Gautam D. Shah 1

-2 Mr. Gautam D. Shah 3
+3 Mr. Nawalkishor D. Modi 1

-3 Mr. Nawalkishor D. Modi 2
+4 Mr. Darshak B. Shah 1

-The Board has designated Mr. Rakesh Kumar Kumawat, Company Secretary as the Compliance Officer of the Company
+The Board has designated Mr. Rakesh Kumar Kumawat, Company Secretary as the Compliance Officer of the Company.